mavryk-network/LIGO/gitlab-pages/docs/advanced/entrypoints-contracts.md

 <Syntax syntax="jsligo">

-Note that the name `default` has a special meaning for a Tezos entry point, and denotes the default entry point to be called unless another one is specified.
+Note that the name `default` has a special meaning for a Mavryk entry point, and denotes the default entry point to be called unless another one is specified.
 Due to the fact that `default` is a reserved keyword in JsLIGO, we use the escape notation `@default` to write the function name, without